 DevOps as a Service or Do You Really Need a DevOps Team

 What is DevOps?
 Why do you need DevOps?
 Some DevOps benefits for software development company or product: continuous release and deployment, continuous testing, continuous monitoring of your application.
-Pros and cons of DevOps as a service.
+Advantages and disadvantages of DevOps.
 You’ll find the answers to your questions in our article.
-Use the plan below.

 What is DevOps?